 Despite how robust they appear to be, pipes are not permanent.
 Over time they start to wear out, and even the strongest pipes will break under the tension of years of application and start leaking or even worse, burst and flood a portion of your home.

-Sometimes even brand-new pipes get broken due to external factors, such as tree roots slowly growing around the pipe, which ends in the pipe growing too constricted and ultimately bursting.
+Sometimes even brand-new pipes get broken due to external factors, such as tree roots slowly growing around the pipe, or blocked drains, which ends in the pipe growing too constricted and ultimately bursting.

 Either way, if your pipes decide to give out eventually, then you are granted with two options.
 The first option requires you getting the pipes replaced entirely or at the very least, the segment of the pipe that has been damaged (where the only one section will depend on the general state of the pipes, and the damage caused to the other sections can be replaced).